 East San Jose has also been the hardest hit by the pandemic.
-"The map below shows just how hard East San Jose and South County have been ravaged by the pandemic."
+"The map below shows just how hard East San Jose and South County4 have been ravaged by the pandemic."
 "East San Jose and Gilroy residents continue to face the highest risk transmission, and these communities also face barriers to vaccine access," said Rocio Luna, deputy director for the county's public health department.
-"We know that technology and transportation challenges are obstacles to accessing vaccine."
+"We know that technology and transportation challenges are obstacles to accessing vaccine."5

-&lt;sup>2 Stakeholder and Community Engagement Summary (see attached)
+2 Stakeholder and Community Engagement Summary (see attached)

-&lt;sup>3 BPRPU- Regional Plan
+3 BPRPU- Regional Plan

-&lt;sup>4 Work2future is collocated with the County Social Services Agency in South County-Gilroy work2future Highlights ~~
+4Work2future is collocated with the County Social Services Agency in South County- Gilroy work2future Highlights ~~

-&lt;sup>5 https://sanjosespotlight.com/new-covid-19-vaccine-clinics-coming-to-east-san-jose-and-gilroy/
+5 https://sanjosespotlight.com/new-covid-19-vaccine-clinics-coming-to-east-san-jose-and-gilroy/

-\A new county dashboard shows that zip code 95127, in East San Jose, has a cumulative case count of 6,655, out of the area's total 65,686 residents.
+A new county dashboard shows that zip code 95127, in East San Jose, has a cumulative case count of 6,655, out of the area's total 65,686 residents.
 Each ZIP code is colored in varying shades of blue.
 Areas with higher rates of cases show up darker than areas with lower case rates.